Firearms and imitation firearms are regulated in Victoria under the Firearms Act 1996 and Control of Weapons Act 1990 respectively.

-Amendments to the Firearms Act in 2008 gave the Chief Commissioner of Police limited powers to re-classify firearms.
-As the Chief Commissioner's delegate, the Superintendent of LRD may re-classify firearms that are ordinarily a category A, B or C longarm into a category D or E longarm.
-These may happen when a firearm has been designed or adapted for military purposes or substantially duplicates a 'militaristic-type' firearm in design, function or appearance.
+Amendments made in 2008 to the Firearms Act 1996 gave the Chief Commissioner of Police limited powers to reclassify firearms.
+As the Chief Commissioner's delegate, the Superintendent of LRD may reclassify firearms that are ordinarily a category A, B or C longarm into a category D or E longarm.
+This may happen when a firearm has been designed or adapted for military purposes or substantially duplicates a 'militaristic-type' firearm in design, function or appearance.

 LRD's superintendent is assisted by the Classification Review Committee when reviewing the classification of a firearm.
-The Committee also advises the Superintendent on the need to regulate other items not covered by the Firearms Act and is made up of:
+The Committee also advises the superintendent on the need to regulate other items not covered by the Firearms Act 1996 and consists of the following representatives:

 Differentiating between an imitation firearm, replica firearms and other firearm paraphernalia and toys